-This opinion and accompanying order propose amendments that would update the Illinois hazardous waste regulations to include amendments adopted by the United States Environmental Protection Agency (USEPA).
+This opinion and accompanying order adopt amendments that update the Illinois hazardous waste regulations to include amendments adopted by the United States Environmental Protection Agency (USEPA).
 Normally, the focus of this proceeding would be based on USEPA amendments that occurred during the second half of calendar year 2012.
 During this time, however, USEPA did not amend its regulations in a way that would require Board action.
-Notwithstanding, the Board proposes amendments that are necessary for two purposes within the scope of our statutory mandate: (1) to incorporate corrections that USEPA has communicated to the Board as necessary to make the Illinois regulations at least as stringent as and not inconsistent with the federal hazardous waste requirements; and (2) to update incorporations by reference of federal regulations upon which the hazardous waste requirements depend so that the Illinois regulations do not become less stringent than or inconsistent with the federal hazardous waste requirements.
+Notwithstanding, the Board adopts amendments that are necessary for two purposes within the scope of our statutory mandate: (1) incorporating corrections that USEPA has communicated to the Board as necessary to make the Illinois regulations at least as stringent as and not inconsistent with the federal hazardous waste requirements; and (2) updating incorporations by reference of federal regulations upon which the hazardous waste requirements depend so that the Illinois regulations do not become less stringent than or inconsistent with the federal hazardous waste requirements.

 The Board has further included limited corrective amendments that are not directly derived from USEPA amendments.
-Notably, the Board has proposed the following: (1) correcting incorporations by reference in the text; and (2) corrections of cross-references in the text; and (3) removal of an obsolete provision relative to Performance Track member facilities.
+Notably, the Board has adopted the following: (1) corrections to incorporations by reference in the text; (2) corrections of cross-references in the text; (3) removal of an obsolete provision relative to Performance Track member facilities; and (4) correction of a technical abbreviation to standard format.

-This is an identical-in-substance rulemaking that would update the Illinois hazardous waste regulations.
+This is an identical-in-substance rulemaking that updates the Illinois hazardous waste regulations.
 Sections 7.2 and 22.4(a) of the Act (415 ILCS 5/7.2 and 22.4(a) (2010)) require the Board to adopt regulations that are "identical in substance" to hazardous waste regulations adopted by the USEPA.
 These USEPA rules implement Subtitle C of the federal Resource Conservation and Recovery Act of 1976 (RCRA Subtitle C) (42 U.S.C. §§ 6921 et seq.
 (2010)).
 The federal RCRA Subtitle C hazardous waste management (HWM) regulations are found at 40 C.F.R.
 260 through 268, 270 through 273, and 279.